 - Our patients and staff wear the appropriate protective equipment – masks, gloves, and disinfected safety glasses.

 Regularly servicing the autoclave (sterilising machine) as well as Validation testing daily.

 - Wash our hands, to hospital standards, thoroughly before and after every patient.

 - Mop the whole clinic with hospital grade disinfectant.

 Provide alcohol hand sanitiser at reception for all patients to use.

-- In the reception area, we daily (this has now been upgraded to immediately after each patient) antiseptic and antibacterial clean all surfaces.
+- In the reception area, we daily clean with antiseptic and antibacterial wipe clean all surfaces.

 Why you should maintain your oral health during a Coronavirus outbreak